 It’s a nice place to sit and look down on the daily beehive of activity in the town below.

-Mount Rogers National Recreation Area – The southwest corner of Virginia is home to this 200,000 acre paradise that features the highest peak in the state.
-Less know about the area is that the National Park Service uses ponies and cattle (shown here) to help keep the open areas (known as “balds”) from being reclaimed by trees.
+Mount Rogers National Recreation Area – The southwest corner of Virginia is home to this 200,000-acre paradise that features the highest peak in the state.
+Less known about the area is that the National Park Service uses ponies and cattle (shown here) to help keep the open areas (known as “balds”) from being reclaimed by trees.